 As of this writing, the Itsanitaq Museum is open from 1 to 4:30 pm on weekdays during peak polar bear season, so schedule accordingly.
 The museum is free but accepts donations and has a gift shop.

 In 1979, a Lambair C-46F experienced engine problems after taking off from Churchill and tried to return to the airport.
 It crashed on rocky terrain less than a mile from the runway.

 No one lost their life, and the plane was left largely intact.
-Today, you can visit the wreckage and even go inside the cabin!
+Today, you can visit the wreckage of the so-called Miss Piggy plane wreck and even go inside the cabin!

 That is, if you have security with you.
 Polar bears can appear from out of nowhere in this forested area, so you should visit with a guide.
 Our guide on the Town and Area Tour carried a rifle to keep us safe while we climbed on the plane.

 Polar Bear Jail